mia-platform/documentation/docs/fast_data/secrets_resolution.md

 ---
-id: secret_resolution
+id: secrets_resolution
-title: Fast Data Secret Resolution
+title: Fast Data Secrets Resolution
-sidebar_label: Secret Resolution
+sidebar_label: Secrets Resolution
 ---

-Fast Data services may have configurations injected as Config Maps.
+Fast Data services may have secrets inside their Config Maps.
 Secrets can be injected as:

 - plain text;
 - reference to an environment variable;